What is a Composable DXP?

 In that regard, composable DXP enables the creation of the best-in-breed systems and components to deliver personalized, reusable, and scalable experiences and quickly respond to changing consumer demands.
 It’s an API-first solution that provides a specific set of tailored features that are independently deployable.

-According to Gartner, 60% of companies will strive for a composable business strategy in 2023.
+According to Gartner, “by 2024, 70% of large and medium-sized organizations will have composability as a key criteria for new application planning.”
 One such platform is Sitecore.
 Sitecore envisions a future of SaaS offerings that incorporate a modular DXP model.
 With the market’s continual evolution, Sitecore delivers a combination of composable DXP and a fully integrated DXP solution that can help to drive business growth and eCommerce experiences.

 The Anatomy of a Composable DXP